greenelab/connectivity-search-manuscript/manuscript.md

 We selected data types for matrix values that would allow for high precision.
 We used 64-bit unsigned integers for path counts and 64-bit floating-point numbers for DWPCs.
-We [considered](https://github.com/greenelab/connectivity-search-analyses/pull/91) using 16-bits or 32-bits per DWPC to reduce memory/storage requirements,
-but decided against it in case certain applications required greater precision.
+We [considered](https://github.com/greenelab/connectivity-search-analyses/pull/91) using 16 bits or 32 bits per DWPC to reduce memory/storage requirements, but decided against it in case certain applications required greater precision.

 We used SciPy sparse for path count and DWPC matrices with density < 0.7, serialized to disk with compression and a `.sparse.npz` extension.
 This format minimizes the space on disk and load time for the entire matrix but does not offer read access to slices.
-We used Numpy 2D arrays for DWPC matrices with density ≥ 0.7, serialized to disk using Numpy's `.npy` format.
+We used Numpy 2 dimensional arrays for DWPC matrices with density ≥ 0.7, serialized to disk using Numpy's `.npy` format.
 We bundled the path count and DWPC matrix files into HetMat archives by metapath length and deposited the archives to Zenodo [@zenodo].
 The archive for length 3 DWPCs was the largest at 131.7 GB.

 We also generated null DWPC summary statistics for the 2,205 metapaths, which are also available by metapath length from Zenodo as HetMat archives consisting of `.tsv.gz` files [@zenodo].
-Due to degree grouping, null DWPCs summary statistic archives are much smaller than the DWPC archives.
+Due to degree-grouping, null DWPC summary statistic archives are much smaller than the DWPC archives.
 The archive for length 3 null DWPCs summary statistics was 733.1 MB.
 However, the compute required to generate null DWPCs is far greater because there are multiple permuted hetnets (in our case 200).
 As a result, computing and saving all DWPCs took 6 hours,